mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 Personally, I don't use Home Manager because I think it's overkill for my single user use case.

 NixOS really won me over when I got a new PC.
-After a minimal install of NixOS, I simply created a Nix Shell (more on this in the next section), pulled my dotfiles in and ran `nixos-rebuild`.
+After a minimal install of NixOS, I simply created a Nix Shell (more on this in the next section), pulled my dotfiles in and ran [`nixos-rebuild`](https://nixos.wiki/wiki/Nixos-rebuild).
 Within an hour, I had exactly the same system as I had on my previous PC.
 I know of no other tool that can do that so quickly and easily.

 # Nix-Shell
 From an end users perspective, my favourite part of Nix is the [Nix Shell](https://nix.dev/tutorials/first-steps/ad-hoc-shell-environments#ad-hoc-envs).
-Nix Shell is how Nix provides both ad hoc and declarative build environments.
+Nix Shell is how Nix provides both ad hoc and declarative shells.

 ## Ad Hoc Shell
 It's surprisingly common to need to use some software temporarily.